|Private home overlooking the sea on the drive on the beach road.|

 When we originally booked the cruise, the location of the hotel portion wasn’t “cast in concrete.”
 Thus, we decided to wait until November 30th, the date they’d have it confirmed.
-First order of business, book that hotel!
+The first order of business, book that hotel!

 “Sofitel Legend Metropole” in Hanoi is the cruise line’s choice for its passengers.
-See information below:
+See the information below:

 “HOTEL METROPOLE HANOI LEGEND

-Built in 1901 by two private French investors, the hotel quickly became the rendez-vous point for colonial society in the first half of the century.
-Following Vietnamese independence in the 1950s, the new national government opted to maintain it as the official hotel for visiting VIP’s.
-During and after the war years, it became a base for press and diplomats.
+Built in 1901 by two private French investors, the hotel quickly became the rendezvous point for colonial society in the first half of the century.
+Following Vietnamese independence in the 1950s, the new national government opted to maintain it as the official hotel for visiting VIPs.
+During and after the war years, it became a base for the press and diplomats.